A little bit more about WAD

 Asha's life today is new and very different after finally coming to terms with her disorder.
 She is no longer imprisoned by the numbers on the scale or the fear of food.
 She lives very happily with her beloved husband who has been her grounding source of support and continues to give her the courage to fight the odds associated with her type 1 diabetes, her recovery, and reminds her of so many reasons to never give up.

 Asha works with families, patients, and health professionals across the USA.
 She uses her personal experiences with ED-DMT1 to offer hope and support to those still struggling.
 She also establishes relationships with eating disorder facilities and diabetes organizations across the county to help connect people to appropriate care.
-Asha has presented at NEDA, AADE, and JDRF, among others.
-She writes for numerous websites including Diabetes Health, Diabetes Daily, and Beyond Type 1.
-She is a member of Diabetes Advocates and BEDA.
+Asha has presented at NEDA, AADE, and JDRF, FNCE, among others.

 Amy Elizabeth Cox